t9md/atom-narrow/README.md

   ';': 'core:confirm' # Confirm by `;`
-  ']': 'narrow-ui:preview-next-item' # preview next while cursor is at prompt '[': 'narrow-ui:preview-previous-item' # preview previous while cursor is at prompt
+  ']': 'narrow-ui:preview-next-item' # preview next while cursor is at prompt '[': 'narrow-ui:preview-previous-item' # preview previous while cursor is at prompt 'backspace': 'narrow:close' # I use ctrl-h for delete.
+So no problem.
 ```

 # Recommended configuration for other packages.